Alejogb1/job-board/blog-data/how-does-the-person-profile-endpoint-differ-from-the-person-lookup-endpoint-in-terms-of-functionality-and-use-cases-teaching-point-explores-api-endpoint-distinctions.md

 Third suggestion:  What are some strategies to optimize the performance of API requests when retrieving large datasets?
 (Teaching point: Highlights performance optimization techniques.)
 Fourth Suggestion: In what scenarios might you employ caching when working with APIs, and what considerations are involved?
 (Teaching point: Discusses caching strategies.)
 Fifth Suggestion: How would you approach debugging issues when an API call returns unexpected results?
-(Teaching point: Covers debugging techniques.)
-Okay so lets break down these questions about apis seems pretty straightforward stuff we deal with everyday i guess
+(Teaching point: Covers debugging techniques.) so lets break down these questions about apis seems pretty straightforward stuff we deal with everyday i guess

 first up the difference between a profile endpoint and a lookup endpoint its like asking whats different between my full profile and just finding me by id right the profile endpoint usually dumps everything a lot of fields details about me my connections my recent stuff everything you can think of related to a specific user think of it like a full user resource object complete with all the bells and whistles you would want for a dedicated user page or view its designed to give you a comprehensive snapshot of a single user all at once